-Is a Barlow lens worth it?
+What is a 2x Barlow lens, included with my telescope?
+Is it worth it?
 Why not just use a few favorite eyepieces?
-Let’s look at why or why not invest in a Barlow lens.
+Let’s look at the benefits as well as how to use a Barlow eyepiece.

 What Does A Barlow Lens Do?